-Press for Artist Op-Eds
+Artist Op-Eds Press/News

 "A sober and human account of the ins-and-outs of the artist-led campaign to make Abu Dhabi’s Guggenheim project deliver on its commitments to workers rights."
 Ben Davis, naming Naeem Mohaiemen's Artist Op-Ed one of the nine "Stand-Out Art Essays From 2016," December 27, 2016.

-Natascha Sadr Haghighian's essay "A Crossing" was republished, with permission, in the book Social medium: artists writing, 2000–2015 (Triple Canopy, 2016).
+Natascha Sadr Haghighian's essay "A Crossing" was republished in the book Social medium: artists writing, 2000–2015 (Paper Monument, 2016).

-"We congratulate the Walker Art Center for initiating a wonderfully innovative, commissioned artist op-ed series 'examining the thinking of artists as citizens and change-makers,'" Massachusetts Artist Leaders Coalition, July 14, 2014
+"We congratulate the Walker Art Center for initiating a wonderfully innovative, commissioned artist op-ed series 'examining the thinking of artists as citizens and change-makers,'" Massachusetts Artist Leaders Coalition, July 14, 2014.